microsoft/azuredevopslabs/labs/vstsextend/php/readme.md

     </tr>
    </table>

 1. Once the build is completed, it triggers the CD pipeline.
 You can notice the linked release is in progress by navigating to **Releases** under **Pipelines**.
 The release will provision the Azure Web app and deploy the zip file generated by the associated build.
-Double click to **View release** and click on **Logs** to view the release summary.
+Double click on **View release** and then click on **Logs** to view the release summary.

    ![Release in progress](images/release1_2.png)